China bears teeth in 'Wolf Warrior' trade diplomacy | DW | 25.11.2020

 However, crucially, the seven categories of goods blacklisted by China doesn't cover materials like iron ore or natural gas.

 "The largest and nearest big country that wants Australian stuff is China.
 China has iron ore plans that are built to specifications to take Australian iron ore grade.
 This is a co-dependency situation.
 The Chinese want their stuff.
-Where will they find their beef and their iron ore?" says Howie.
+Where will they find their beef and their iron ore?"
+Howie said.

 China needs Australia's iron ore to keep its factories running, and its food supplies to feed its population